-SAN FRANCISCO, July 31 (Reuters) - Shareholders re-elected all of McKesson Corp's board members on Wednesday, defying the recommendations of influential proxy advisors and investors who object to the inflated compensation and dual roles of Chairman and CEO John Hammergren.
+SAN FRANCISCO (Reuters) - Shareholders re-elected all of McKesson Corp's (MCK.N) board members on Wednesday, defying the recommendations of influential proxy advisers and investors who object to the inflated compensation and dual roles of Chairman and CEO John Hammergren.

-The company said all directors received a majority vote at the annual shareholder's meeting in favor of their remaining on the board.
+The company said all directors received a majority vote at the annual shareholders meeting in favor of their remaining on the board.
 No specific numbers were disclosed, which raised the suspicions of one critic who spoke at the meeting.

 "It's about damage control," said Michael Pryce-Jones of the CTW Investment Group, part of the Change to Win labor federation that includes pension funds invested in McKesson.
 "They know they have a problem."

 Investor advisory firms wanted some directors to go.
 ISS, the most influential, recommended ejection of the board's entire compensation committee.
 CTW wanted the committee chairman, Alton Irby, out along with Jane Shaw, head of the corporate governance committee.
 On Tuesday, CTW issued a statement calling McKesson "the new poster-child of out-of-control CEO pay."